Emelieh21/Gefahrradtour/README.md

 # Gefahrradtour

-_Find the safest route from A to B in Berlin with HERE Data Layers and Berlin traffic accident data.
+_**Find the safest route from A to B in Berlin with HERE Data Layers and Berlin traffic accident data**.
 A project by Jordan Skubic, Jasmin Classen and Emelie Hofland for the [HERE Map Data Hackathon 2020](https://herehackathon.devpost.com/)._

 ### How are we helping with this project?
 Road safety is an important issue in many cities.
 In Berlin in 2019 alone over 13.000 road accidents occured, **every 2 hours a biker had an accident** (over 5.000 accidents involved bikers) [1].
 34 accidents were fatal.
 We therefore created an app that shows you the shortest but also the safest route that helps you avoid dangerous streets and intersections to arrive safely to a destination of your choice.